How To Find The Best Guitar Exercises For Your Guitar Practice Routine

-Do you become overwhelmed with searching for what to practice on guitar as you try to filter through countless guitar exercises?
 Are you feeling frustrated with thousands of guitar playing resources, books, videos and lessons that all attempt to guide you down different paths of learning guitar?
-Would your guitar playing become a lot easier if you knew exactly what to practice on guitar as well as when and how to do it so that you could make the most musical progress possible?
+Would your guitar playing become easier if you knew exactly what to guitar exercises practice plus how to practice so you make the most musical progress?

-If you can see yourself in what I wrote above and you feel overwhelmed by not knowing how to decide which guitar exercises you should focus your practice time on, then I want to show you why so many guitar players share this problem and (most importantly) how you can make more progress in your guitar practicing and identify exactly what you should practice on guitar to become the musician you want to be.
+If you can see yourself in what I wrote above and you feel overwhelmed by not knowing how to decide which guitar exercises you should focus your guitar practice time on, then I want to show you why so many guitar players share this problem and (most importantly) how you can make more progress and identify exactly what guitar exercises you should practice to become the musician you want to be.

-One of the biggest mistakes that guitar players make regarding guitar exercises is having "too many" of them.
-As a result, they spend a lot more time and energy jumping around from one exercise to another than they do focusing on “how to get the most results” out of whatever guitar exercise they are practicing.
-Fact is that you can often make a lot more progress by focusing “intelligently” on a smaller number of highly targeted guitar practice exercises than you can from a long list of random guitar licks (more on this below).
+Fact is that you can often make a lot more progress in your guitar playing by focusing “intelligently” on a smaller number of highly targeted guitar exercises than you can from a long list of random licks (more on this below).

 1. The "specific" guitar playing problems you are trying to solve by using a particular guitar exercise.

-2. How the guitar practice exercise fits into the big picture of the general guitar playing skills you are trying to develop.
+2. How guitar exercises fit into the big picture of the general guitar playing skills you are trying to develop.

 It is important to understand (and always remember) that guitar exercises are merely tools that are used to overcome "specific" problems in your guitar playing.
 The key word in the last sentence is “specific”.
 For example, instead of saying: "I want to make my guitar playing cleaner", you need to identify an exact problem such as: "I need to work on cleaning up the noise from the lower strings that occurs every time I bend a string".
 The more specific you can become about what you are trying to achieve, the easier it will be to determine the most effective guitar exercises for reaching that goal.

-If you struggle to get results out of the exercises that you practice or if you are feeling overwhelmed from not knowing which guitar exercises to include into your guitar practice routine, ask yourself: “what specific guitar playing problem is this exercise helping me solve and how does this particular guitar practice exercise fit into the big picture of my long term goals as a musician?”
-If you cannot answer this question (don’t worry – most guitar players cannot), then here are the steps you need to take to understand what to practice on guitar:
+If you struggle to get results out of your guitar practice or if you are feeling overwhelmed from not knowing which guitar exercises to include into your guitar practice routine, ask yourself: “what specific guitar playing problem is this exercise helping me solve and how do particular guitar exercises fit into the big picture of my long term goals as a musician?”
+If you cannot answer this question (don’t worry – most guitar players cannot), then here are the steps you need to take to understand what to work on during guitar practice: